Icy, slippery steps, walkways or drives cause many injuries during the winter months.

 One solution is to melt the ice after it forms.
 Sodium chloride, or salt, is a popular way to do this, but the problem is as the ice melts, the salty runoff can kill adjacent plants and build up in the surrounding soil.

-Now you can also create traction on top of the ice by spreading some sand or a little kitty liter over it.
+Now you can also create traction on top of the ice by spreading some sand or a little kitty litter over it.
 But my favorite solution is to pre-treat an area just before the bad weather hits to stop the problem before it starts.

-This is a regular pump up garden sprayer, and it contains a chemical deicer that you spray onto the surface you want to protect before the storm hits to prevent any ice from bonding to the surface.
+This is a regular pump-up garden sprayer, and it contains a chemical deicer that you spray onto the surface you want to protect before the storm hits to prevent any ice from bonding to the surface.

 But if you happen to miss the forecast, and you don’t get a chance to pre-treat, you can still apply it directly to the ice or snow, and it melts both with no problem.
 But be sure to choose a deicer that’s completely biodegradable, so that it won’t hurt the lawn or garden.